whitequark/parser/doc/AST_FORMAT.md

 ### Block with numbered parameters

 Ruby 2.7 introduced a feature called "numbered parameters".
-Numbered and ordinal parameters are mutually exclusive, so if the block has only numbered parameters it also has a different AST node.
+Numbered, implicit it, and ordinal parameters are mutually exclusive, so if the block has only numbered parameters it also has a different AST node.

 Note that the second child represents a total number of numbered parameters.